rstudio/shiny/tools/README.md

 To update the version of babel-polyfill:

-* Check if there is a newer version available by running `npm outdated babel-polyfill`.
+* Check if there is a newer version available by running `yarn outdated babel-polyfill`.
 (If there's no output, then you have the latest version.)
-* Run `npm install babel-polyfill --save-dev --save-exact`.
+* Run `yarn add --dev babel-polyfill --exact`.
 * Edit R/shinyui.R.
 The `renderPage` function has an `htmlDependency` for `babel-polyfill`.
 Update this to the new version number.